Clark Paulsen, Division Chief

 Non-state employees (witnesses, contract consultants, and others) traveling out-of-state and from other states to California to conduct business on behalf of the department are typically not considered part of the out-of-state travel plan.

-The Division of Research and Innovationis responsible for administering the approval process for out-of-state travel.
+The Office of Resource Planning and Policy is responsible for administering the approval process for out-of-state travel.
 Employees with questions regarding the approval process should contact their division's out-of-state travel coordinator.

 For third party (Priceline, Expedia, etc.) reimbursement requirements, see Third Party Vendors.